-How product configurators are revolutionizing the B2B sales landscape and why speed is the key to success
+How product configurators are changing the B2B sales landscape and why speed is the key to success

-The Challenge: The Silent Decline of B2B Inquiries
+The challenge: The silent death of B2B inquiries

-Are you familiar with this scenario?
+Sound familiar?
 A potential customer sends an inquiry.
 Your team asks for details on dimensions, materials, or minimum quantities.
-A PDF is sent out, an Excel comes back—and then suddenly, radio silence.
-In this gap, you lose not only potential revenue but also valuable time and resources.
+A PDF goes out, an Excel file comes back - and then there is suddenly silence.
+In that gap, you lose not only potential revenue, but also valuable time and resources.

-The reason is simple: B2B buyers no longer have patience for lengthy quote processes.
-They expect the same speed and transparency they experience in their personal lives.
-Those who don't respond quickly are out of the game.
+The reason is simple: B2B buyers no longer have patience for long quote processes.
+Today they expect the same speed and transparency they get in private life.
+If you do not react quickly enough, you are out of the race.

 The solution?
-An intelligent B2B configurator that translates product knowledge into rules and delivers a reliable price within 60 seconds.
-Why exactly 60 seconds?
-Because during this critical time, the decision is made whether a prospect stays or turns to the competition.
+An intelligent B2B configurator that translates product knowledge into rules and provides a reliable price within 60 seconds.
+Why 60 seconds?
+Because in that critical window, the decision is made whether a prospect stays or moves to a competitor.

-B2B buyers are making decisions faster than ever.
-They want to know early on whether collaboration is worthwhile—and for that, they need reliable information:
+B2B buyers now make decisions faster than ever.
+They want to know early whether working together makes sense - and for that they need reliable information:

 Is the price within budget?